NickRamsey6/cs12dotnet8/Chapter03/README.md

 10. What interface must an object "implement" to be enumerated over by using the foreach statement?
 **Answer: The IEnumerable interface.
 It must have the correct methods with the correct signatures even if the object does not actually implement the interface.**

+## Exercise 3.2 - Explore loops and overflow
+The iterator variable is cast as a byte.
+Bytes have a max value of 255.
+The loop is counting til 255, then overflowing back to the min value of 0 and counting up again.
+It is an infite loop because it will never hit the conditional expression of < 500.
+**Adding a checked statement block around the exisiting code throws the overflow exception**

 ## Projects List
 * Operators - Unary, Binary, Assignment, Null Coalescing, Logical, Conditional Logical, Bitwise and Shift Operators